-As a first step in the development of sensors for pressure in hydrogen, KMW designed sensing elements and pressure transmitters for the distribution infrastructure of hydrogen as an industrial gas.
+As a first step, KMW designed sensing elements and pressure transmitters for the distribution infrastructure of hydrogen as an industrial gas.
 In the meantime, demand has emerged for hydrogen as a fuel for vehicles with electric drives based on fuel cells and longer term there is the prospect that large piston engines will burn hydrogen or low carbon synthetic fuels derived from it.

 Without countermeasures, hydrogen can diffuse into metals, causing the accuracy of sensors to gradually deteriorate.
 It is essential to eliminate this effect and at the same time take into account strict safety regulations, especially in mobile applications.
 An essential requirement is, of course, the strength of materials in contact with the gas, since hydrogen permeation can lead to embrittlement.

 KMW has the benefit of 25 years’ experience in the design of sensing elements with a variety of substrate materials, geometries and functional layers.
 "For the measurement of hydrogen, our main task was to achieve the required accuracy from new, reinforced designs of sensing element substrates," says development manager Herbert Holzheu.
 "This, in turn, required the development of a highly sensitive functional layer capable of delivering a suitably strong signal from reduced deformation in the sensing element diaphragm."

 As well as long experience in the design of thin-film measuring cells, KMW also has quality assurance certificates covering the large range of applications implemented, including design, qualification and certification for functional safety and for compliance with industry standards such as CE, UL and E1.
 Automotive applications are covered by IATF 16949 certification.